Software Installation and Lab Setup

 You can also run the BGP labs in a free GitHub Codespace.

-One more gotcha: your hardware and virtualization software (for example, VirtualBox or VMware Fusion) must support nested virtualization if you want to use libvirt on that Ubuntu VM.
-You don’t need nested virtualization to run Docker containers unless you’re using the crazy trick we’re forced to use for Aruba AOS-CX, Juniper vMX, or Nokia SR OS – they’re running as a virtual machine within a container.
+A gotcha: your hardware and virtualization software (for example, VirtualBox or VMware Fusion) must support nested virtualization if you want to use libvirt on that Ubuntu VM.
+You don’t need nested virtualization to run Docker containers unless you’re using the crazy trick we’re forced to use for Aruba AOS-CX, most Cisco platforms, Junos, or Nokia SR OS – they’re running as a virtual machine within a container.

 Software Installation